 Committed To Productive Conflict Resolution · We Can Help You Choose The Best Mode And Method For Your Divorce

 Not all family law attorneys are familiar with the collaborative law process.
-Rebecca H. Fischer of our firm in Broward County is a member of the Collaborative Family Law Institute who has completed extensive training and certification in this discipline.
+Rebecca H. Fischer of our firm in Broward County is a member of the Collaborative Family Law Institute, Collaborative Family Law Professionals of South Florida, the Florida Academy of Collaborative Professionals and the International Academy of Collaborative Professionals.
+Rebecca has completed extensive training in this discipline.
 She is also a founding member of the Family Law Cooperative in Hollywood.
 Ms. Fischer can answer your questions and help you decide whether collaborative law or another approach to your divorce makes the most sense.
 Key considerations include:

 - Collaborative divorce is a viable solution only for couples who are committed to resolving all issues through negotiation and willing to sign an agreement not to take those issues to court.